 Security

 When you fork a package, you're also taking on the responsibility for security updates.
 If the original package gets a security patch, you'll need to update your fork manually.
-This can be particularly problematic in larger organizations where security audits are common.
+This can be problematic.

 Long-term Viability